• India CSR Awards 2025

 Photo Source: Athena Global Education

-Corporate Social Responsibility (CSR) funds have a great importance in our country, not just because of their quantum but also because of the fact that multiple critical micro deficits, which persist in our socio-economic, health and educational sector, can be addressed with the help of these funds.
+Corporate Social Responsibility (CSR) funds have a great importance in our country, not just because of their quantum but also because of the fact that multiple critical micro deficits, which persist in our socio-economic, health and educational sectors, can be addressed with the help of these funds.
 At present, most corporate houses and other entities use CSR funds for the promotion of health care including preventive health care and sanitation, education, disaster management and making other basic facilities available for the needy sections of society.

 From giving wheelchairs to ambulances, most of the companies are found to be generous enough to share their CSR funds for a multitude of welfare works, though these tasks need to be carried out by the government agencies concerned in toto.